Heavenly Body (film)

 Heavenly Body (Corpo celeste) is a 2011 Italian drama film directed by Alice Rohrwacher.

+It premiered in the Directors' Fortnight section at the 2011 Cannes Film Festival to critical acclaim.

 Plot

 The film relates a young girl's experience of coming to age and receiving Confirmation.
 Her parish is run by a corrupt priest, Don Mario, and his helpers.
 The film covers her relationship not only with herself but with the alienating world which surrounds her, including the Catholic Church.